-Connected Lighting Research Engineer
+Connected Lighting Research Engineer (Internet of Things/Smart Lighting (Portland, OR location)

 Full/Part Time: Full-Time

 Lighting devices are increasingly becoming networked and able to exchange data with other lighting devices, other building systems such as HVAC and security, and the electric grid.
 The solid-state lighting (SSL) team at PNNL seeks an engineer with skills and experience applicable to connected lighting, to contribute strong electrical or computer engineering and IT/data network background to an interdisciplinary team focused on investigations of SSL technologies, devices, and systems.
 Depending on staff availability and DOE funding levels in FY18 and beyond, the staffing role would be part-time up to full-time.
+This position will be based in our Portland, Oregon office.

 As lead technical support Laboratory for the DOE SSL program, PNNL conducts research to inform the rapid development by the lighting industry of controllable, networked lighting devices capable of collecting and exchanging a range of data that facilitates reduced energy consumption and/or improved performance of lighting, HVAC, and other systems.
 Much of the research is carried out in the Connected Lighting Test Bed (CLTB) in Portland, OR, where indoor and outdoor connected lighting systems (CLS) are installed, controlled through a software integration platform, and evaluated in terms of interoperability, energy reporting accuracy, cyber-security vulnerability, and other attributes.
 The technical information generated by these investigations is shared with stakeholders in the lighting industry through technical publications, conference presentations, and other means.